 The Shed as Living Archive

-The shed functions as a living archive.
-It holds the afterimages of repeated gestures: the residue of painting, cleaning, waiting, returning, and beginning again.
 This is not nostalgia for the studio as romantic retreat.
-It is an attention to the fragile conditions that allow work to continue — the daily, often invisible forms of labour that sustain a practice over time.
+It is an attention to the fragile conditions that allow work to continue: the daily, often unremarkable forms of labour that sustain a practice over time, and the physical environment that absorbs and reflects that labour back.

 Temporal Traces of Labour